 The BA is especially recommended for students wishing to continue their visual arts education at the graduate level.

-The recently redesigned curriculum shifts from a medium-specific pursuit, such as painting, printmaking or photography, to ensure students have a variety of creative and technical skills that will serve them professionally.
+The curriculum is designed for students to develop a variety of creative and technical skills that will serve them professionally.
 Collaboration across projects and learning in classrooms with students in all the program areas of the Department of Art and Design ensures the cross-critical thinking that is prevalent in today’s creative and design fields.

-You will study with our outstanding full- and part-time faculty and interact with world-renowned visiting artists and designers, who mentor our art and design students each semester.
+You will study with our outstanding faculty and interact with world-renowned visiting artists and designers, who mentor our art and design students each semester.